himyjan/assignments/week-1/treehouse.md

 one one

-#The :focus pseudo-class targets an interactive HTML element
+#The focus pseudo-class targets an interactive HTML element

 When the user tabs to it using a keyboard